Canadiens: Marc Bergevin’s 5 Biggest Mistakes

 What Could Have Been

 The biggest mistake was not getting a high-end center for two of Bergevin’s assets in Subban and Sergachev.
-If he got one for Subban like in the Oilers’ supposed deal, it would have changed the whole dynamic of the team right now.
-With the number one center, the Canadiens probably wouldn’t trade for Drouin or if they did, maybe not for Sergachev.
-This fills two holes the Habs currently have — they would have their center and a puck-moving defenceman on the top line in Sergachev.
+If he got one for Subban like in the Oilers’ supposed deal, it would have changed the whole dynamic of the team.
+With the number one center, the Canadiens probably wouldn’t trade for Drouin, or if they did, maybe not for Sergachev.
+This fills two holes the Habs had in recent seasons — they would have their center and a puck-moving defenceman on the top line in Sergachev.

 Related: Worst Toronto Maple Leafs Trades

-Another aspect that probably wouldn’t happen — they wouldn’t draft Jesperi Kotkaniemi in the 2018 draft.
-Without the need for a center, they would more than likely pick Brady Tkachuk, which fills the third and final hole in the Habs’ current lineup: a power forward.
+Another aspect that probably wouldn’t happen — they wouldn’t have drafted Jesperi Kotkaniemi in 2018.
+Without the need for a center, they would more than likely pick Brady Tkachuk, who would have filled the third and final hole in the Habs’ lineup: a power forward.
 So with just one trade in 2016, the entire dynamic of the team would change, probably for the better.